lararufflecoles/GoogleMapsApp/README.md

 # GoogleMapsApp

-Implementing the Google Maps API
+Uses the Google Maps API, displays markers which tap through to another activity

 https://youtu.be/0XXAfisHyTo